fmipp/fmipp/doc/rtd/import.rst

 Class FixedStepSizeFMU
 ----------------------

-Class ``FixedStepSizeFMU`` eases the use of FMUs for Co-Simulation that enforce a fixed time step, i.e., FMU communication intervals with a fixed length.
+Class ``FixedStepSizeFMU`` (defined in file :github_blob:`FixedStepSizeFMU.h <import/utility/include/FixedStepSizeFMU.h>`) eases the use of FMUs for Co-Simulation that enforce a fixed time step, i.e., FMU communication intervals with a fixed length.
 Its handling is very similar to class ``IncrementalFMU``, i.e., it defines the methods ``defineRealInputs(...)``, ``defineRealOutputs(...)``, ``getRealOutputs(...)``, etc. in an analogous way.
 However, method ``sync(...)`` always synchronizes the internal state to the FMU state corresponding to the latest FMU communication point, i.e., it implements a zero-order hold.
 Methods ``sync(...)`` always returns the time of the next FMU communication point.